Are you thinking of moving to Charleston, SC?

 The official female to male ratio is 52% / 48% in Charleston, but it feels more lopsided than that to more than a few people here.
 People also marry fairly young here, especially compared to up North.

-But many people don’t have time for love, as their focus is on their dogs.
+But many people don’t have time for love and such romantic activities, as their focus is on their dogs.
 Charleston loves dogs, and there are more than a few dog-friendly restaurants, bars, and most public places welcome them.

 Still Thinking of Moving to Charleston, South Carolina?